kazurayam/ks_parallel_testsuitecollection_can_hurt/README.md

 ## Conclustion

 It is just unfortunate that the timeout of Smart Wait is fixed to be 30 seconds; Katalon does not offer any customizability.
 Now I showed you how to trick KS.
-I hope this trick may save you sometime.
+I hope this trick may help you sometime.